largeof/foodGame/README.md

 # foodGame
-Static webpage to find out where to eat with a group.
+Static web page to find out where to eat with a group.

 https://onsclom.github.io/foodGame-static/